Peter Buck (anthropologist): Bishop Museum

+Death

+Buck died in Honolulu, on 1 December 1951 after some years with cancer.
+His ashes were returned to New Zealand in 1953 and he was honoured with a ceremony at Ōkoki, near his hometown of Urenui, on 8 August 1954.

 Awards and tributes

+In 1925, ethnologist Harry Skinner recommended that the inaugural Percy Smith Medal be awarded to Buck, but the University of Otago decided to award the medal to Skinner himself that year.
+Buck was awarded the following medal, in 1929.

 In 1935, he was awarded the King George V Silver Jubilee Medal.

 In the 1946 King's Birthday Honours, Buck was appointed a Knight Commander of the Order of St Michael and St George for services to science and literature.

-The Te Rangi Hiroa Medal is a social sciences award given biennially by the Royal Society of New Zealand.
+The Te Rangi Hiroa Medal is a social sciences award established in 1996 given biennially by the Royal Society of New Zealand.
 It is awarded for work in one of four disciplines: historical approaches to societal transformation and change; current issues in cultural diversity and cohesion; social and economic policy and development; and medical anthropology.

-One of the residential colleges of the University of Otago is named Te Rangi Hīroa College in his honour.
+One of the residential colleges of the University of Otago was named Te Rangi Hīroa College in 2013 in his honour.